 Again, this is a way to target a fairly easy-to-captivate audience that is made up of thousands of people each and every day.

 Digital forms of out-of-home advertising might appear all shiny and snazzy, but you shouldn’t completely disregard the more traditional options.
 There are many different benefits that will be advantageous to your marketing campaign:

 There is no doubt that out-of-home advertising can go that extra mile in boosting your brand awareness.
-When placed in urban areas and city centers, these forms of advertising can be seen by hundreds, if not thousands, of people walking by.
+When placed in urban areas and city centres, these forms of advertising can be seen by hundreds, if not thousands, of people walking by.
 The more these consumers see your ads, then the quicker your brand awareness will build up.

 Adverts online have developed a bad reputation and now many web users tend to block them using ad blockers.
 This is bad news for companies as it means their ads just aren’t being seen.